Evaluating Language Models' Evaluations of Games: Discussion

 \begin{itemize} \item Whose evaluations should models be evaluated against: people (of which group and what level of experience), or the ``optimally rational'' evaluation? \item What cost are we willing to pay for such evaluations?
 How should we balance resource demands to evaluate problems (particularly when deciding whether to engage more with, or even solve, the problem in the first place)? \item What inductive biases have models already picked up about what makes a problem or game fair, or worth engaging with?
 What are the limits about what can be learned from generic supervised training vs.~reinforcement learning? \item Are language and/or reasoning models interally engaging in some kind of game simulation in order to produce tokens, beyond what is written explicitly in chain-of-thought rationales or reasoning traces? \item How can models be encouraged to explicitly simulate when evaluating?
 When should they, and when should they not simulate---given a particular compute budget? \item What other evaluation queries should we engage with, to understand models' capacities for more general problem evaluation and meta-reasoning? \end{itemize}

 Indeed, our work only scratches the surface of evaluations of game evaluation.
-It is important to expand these evaluations to a broader space of games (e.g., cooperative games, or games with asymmetric roles) and other settings (e.g., in law and finance) which may require asking other evaluation queries and designing new human experiments to compare models against.
-Our assessments are not meant to be definitive: model performance is sensitive to a host of factors like the exact prompt (here, we prompt participants with the human instruction text; see Appendix~\ref{sec:prompting}) and other hyperparameters (e.g., reasoning amount; see Appendix~\ref{sec:vary-reasoning-amt}).
-Future work should explore the sensitivity of our results, e.g., the consistency of models to changes in prompts.
+It is an open empirical question how far our results generalize to other competitive board games (like Hex or Othello variants) and entirely different categories of games (e.g., cooperative games, or games with asymmetric roles) and other settings (e.g., in law and finance) which may require asking other evaluation queries and designing new human experiments to compare models against.
+Our assessments are not meant to be definitive: model performance is sensitive to a host of factors like the exact prompt (here, we prompt participants with the human instruction text; see Appendix~\ref{sec:prompting} and Appendix~\ref{sec:new-prompt-sensitivity}) and other hyperparameters (e.g., reasoning amount; see Appendix~\ref{sec:vary-reasoning-amt}).
+Future work should better explore the relationship between the style of player or agent a model is simulating when making such assessments (see Appendix~\ref{sec:new-prompt-sensitivity}).
 We also note that our evaluations focus on ``novice'' game reasoners; it is an open question of how well models relate to people of varying skills, culture, and experience.
 One of the goals of this work is to carve out an underexplored space of evaluation of AI systems: evaluating their capacity to evaluate problems; our empirical work only scratches the surface of this rich space.